Teletouch: Conception

 Conception of the Edsel began in the early 1950s when Ford Motor Company attempted to outflank industry leader General Motors through altering its production, pricing and its make and model ranges.
 One of the results of this plan was the E-car program that resulted in the ill-fated Edsel.

 From the beginning, the Edsel was promised to be something very different from the cars that Detroit was turning out at the time.
-However development costs required that Edsel share the basics of other established Ford brands on the market.
+However, development costs required that Edsel share the basics of other established Ford brands on the market.
 In this climate, the Edsel emerged as a five-model, three-wheelbase automobile line.
-Senior Edsels would share their chassis with Mercury, junior models would share their chassis with Ford passenger vehicles, and station wagons would share their chassis and body structure with Ford's station range.
+Senior Edsels would share their chassis with Mercury, junior models would share their chassis with Ford passenger vehicles, and station wagons would share their chassis and body structure with Ford's station wagon range.

 The distinction offered by the Edsel, therefore, was in the styling details.
 While the famed 'horse collar' grille and 'boomerang' tail lights made the Edsel visually unique, the Teletouch transmission and saucer-like spinning speedometer emerged as two of the better-remembered interior details.